dustlang/rust/src/doc/dustc/src/platform-support.md

 * Official binary releases are provided for the platform.
 * Automated building is set up, but may not be running tests.
-* Landing changes to the `rust-lang/rust` repository's master branch is gated on platforms **building**.
-For some platforms only the standard library is compiled, but for others `rustc` and `cargo` are too.
+* Landing changes to the `dust-lang/dust` repository's master branch is gated on platforms **building**.
+For some platforms only the standard library is compiled, but for others `dustc` and `cargo` are too.

 target | std | host | notes
 -------|-----|------|-------